ferdesmello/exoplanets-in-the-galaxy-3d/README.md

 ```

 ## The illustration of our Galaxy
 The Illustration for our Galaxy comes from [here](https://www.eso.org/public/images/eso1339g/).
 And the annotated version can be found [here](https://www.eso.org/public/images/eso1339e/).
+The extruded galaxy is built from a low-resolution black-and-white (also in the folder _Images_) version of the illustration, where the height of the mesh is set in function of how bright a pixel is in the image.

 ## For exoplanet archive information in retrieving data, see:
 ### Some documentation